 ExpressVPN’s overarching device compatibility is another factor.
 It works on all mobile devices, such as laptops, smartphones, and tablets, making sure you can use it on iOS, Windows, Android, macOS, and Linux.
 By the way, this is the best Android VPN app for me.

 Therefore, using it guarantees total anonymity, along with the ability to battle any geo-restriction.
-Truth be told, ExpressVPN has no particular flaws, but as the best VPN for travel, its price isn’t the cheapest.
+Truth be told, ExpressVPN has no particular flaws (perhaps the lack of Multi-hop), but as one of the top VPNs for travel, its price isn’t the cheapest.

 Pros